passaglia/tokyo-dying-alone/README.md

 -- Adjust chart style (x-axis, ticks, colors, etc)

--- Hide the age chart when time chart is selected and vice-versa

 -- move my choropleth function to a standalone file / fork the git

 -- clean up the code and add comments